cakau9/LEARNNotes/README.md

-All hand written notes for LEARN Academy
+All handwritten notes typed up for LEARN Academy